byerchain/byerchain/README.md

 5. Lack of transaction throughput
 6. Lack of utility for the underlying assets
 7. Lack of Transparency in Slippage while transactions (Exchange)
-8. Almost opaque process of deciding the supply of the cryupto assets
+8. Almost opaque process of deciding the supply of the crypto assets.

 Byer ecosystem aims to solve these problems by launching a range of blockchain related solutions.
 This repository will serve as a monorepo for all the upcoming projects and open source repositories.

 Stay tuned with byer.tech !
+Developers and new project owners are welcome.
+Our set of tools will allow you to get up and running and deploy your dapps on byer chain with even greater ease, and cost effectiveness.

 <!--
 **byerchain/byerchain** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.